|The National Institute for Restorative Justice

 The Lure of School Choice

-Once upon a time the high schools in my neighborhood served as the
+Once upon a time the high schools in my neighborhood served as the center

-their young performed drama, music and dance.
+young performed drama, music and dance.
 Once upon a time.

 Then bussing came, disrupting the communal flow of students and families